francoismartineau/snake_game/readme.md

 ![infinite-game](https://i.postimg.cc/HnZ7v0MQ/infinite-game.gif)

-Now it takes the shortest path using Dijkstra.
-The sides that are not blocked by walls teleport the snake Pac-man style.
+Now it takes the shortest path using the Dijkstra algorithm.
+The snake teleports Pac-man style through the sides that are not blocked by walls.

 ![dijkstra](https://i.postimg.cc/fydYXKPj/dijkstra.gif)